soroorh/learning-resources-sbl/README.md

   that can be downloaded for free.

-- [The Data Science Specialization on Coursera](https://www.coursera.org/specializations/jhudatascience) is an excellent place to start your R/data analysis journey, offered by Jeff Leek and Rogen D.Peng from John Hopkins University.
+- [The Data Science Specialization on Coursera](https://www.coursera.org/specializations/jhudatascience)

+  This is an excellent place to start your R/data analysis journey, offered by Jeff Leek and Rogen D.Peng from John Hopkins University.